trunghieu-tran/Transfer-Learning-in-Reinforcement-Learning/README.md

  * `MultiBinary`: A list of possible actions, where each timestep any of the actions can be used in any combination.

-## How to run?

-### Run with python IDE

-1. Open `main.py`
-2. Modify `env_name` and `algorithm` that you want to run
-3. Modify parameters in `transfer_execute` function if needed
-4. Log will be printed out to the terminal and the plotting result will be shown on the new windows.

-### Run with Google Colab

-Follow our sample in file `Reward_Shaping_TL.ipynb` to run your own colab.

 ## Refercences